pauleveritt/visual_debugging_games/docs/_sources/background.rst.txt

 This tutorial teaches *visual* debugging, *visually*:

-- Instead of command-line pdb (eat your broccoli),  we use the visual debugging in PyCharm Community Edition
+- Instead of command-line pdb (eat your broccoli),  we use the visual debugger in PyCharm Community Edition

 - Instead of boring hello world Python with prime numbers, we gradually write a 2d game, with each step teaching both a debugging concept and